 every day of the week

 Yes, forget Sunday’s exclusivity: soccer has conquered Mondays, Wednesdays, and Saturdays!
 I don’t know where they came from, but these days, there are like a thousand cups to win…

 To me, they look all the same: with the same old teams, players, and stuff, but I’m probably missing something.

 So… these sad non-Sundays are the days I find myself singing Rita Pavone’s song…

 I mean, Sunday is more than ok: it’s my girly day, when I plan my solo activities… but Saturdays!
 Saturday’s are for day trips, fancy lunches, romantic passeggiate, and art exhibitions…

-No way I’ll ever beat the Fiorentina (my husband’s team), I should have realized and accepted the fact by now, I know.
+I’ll never beat the Fiorentina (my husband’s team), I should have realized and accepted the fact by now, I know.

 But I’ll tell you my personal opinion/forecast: this overexposure will make people hate calcio.
 Too much is too much.

 And my thesis is supported by the growing interest in other sports: rugby has conquered the third place, immediately after tennis, and before Formula 1.
-Believe me, I’m a good observer, and I notice changes before they mainstream..
-Plus there’s a lot of malocchio (evil eye) coming from me and other of my mates 😁.
+Believe me, I’m a good observer, and I notice changes before they mainstream.
+Plus there’s a lot of malocchio (evil eye) coming from me and other, exasperated souls.

 girls and football